DCP announces initial plans for Plant 12

 DCP plans the addition of two natural gas plants

 SRC, in collaboration with several of its peers, worked closely with DCP Midstream (DCP) and is pleased by DCP’s recently announced plans to expand gathering and processing capacity in the DJ Basin.
 The plan includes a new 200 MMcf/d processing plant (Mewbourn 3) as well as the expansion of the Grand Parkway gathering system, both expected to be completed in the third quarter of 2018.
-In addition, the producers and DCP have agreed to the framework for an additional 200 MMcf/d processing plant expected to be in service by mid-2019.
+In addition, the producers and DCP have agreed to the framework for an additional 200 MMcf/d processing plant with 100 MMcf/d of bypass capacity expected to be in service by mid-2019.
 This additional gathering and processing capacity should significantly reduce the potential natural gas midstream constraints that may arise with increased operator activity in the basin.

 SRC Energy is at the forefront of applying new technologies to improve drilling efficiencies, to reduce costs and to maximize well production, including: